PicksPeng/pickspeng.github.io/_pages/about.md

 ## **Bio**

 I am an Assistant Professor at the Department of Computer Science at the Purdue University.
-My research focuses on theoretical and practical explorations of high-assurance software toolchains for quantum computing, including programming languages, compilers, systems, and architectures.
+My research focuses on theoretical and practical explorations of high-assurance software toolchains for quantum computing, including programming languages, compilers, and systems.
 My research goal is to help common users harness the power of modern quantum computers in various domain problems.
 Very recently, I am interested in building optimization solvers with emerging technologies.

 I am actively looking for self-motivated students interested in my research directions.